Originally published: May 2025

-Section 8 notices rely on specific grounds for possession and have to be processed through the courts.
-Courts that already have significant backlogs.
+The challenge is that Section 8 notices are more complex.
+They rely on specific grounds for possession and must be processed through courts that are already facing significant backlogs.

-So not only will legal costs rise, but landlords also stand to be out of pocket for longer when tenants are in arrears.
+Not only will complexity and legal costs rise, but landlords will also be out of pocket for longer when tenants are in arrears.

-A Section 8 notice, issued under the Housing Act 1988, allows landlords to end tenancies early when the tenant breaches specific terms of their agreement.
-Common grounds for this include when tenants are in rent arrears, or are using the property as a base for illegal activity.
+A Section 8 notice, issued under the Housing Act 1988, allows landlords to end tenancies early, including during a fixed term, when the tenant breaches specific terms of their agreement.
+Common grounds for this include tenants who are in rent arrears or who use the property as a base for illegal activity.

-Unlike Section 21, which allowed eviction without a reason, Section 8 must be based on specific legal grounds - either mandatory or discretionary.
+Unlike Section 21 notices, Section 8 notices must be based on specific legal grounds - either mandatory or discretionary.
 Mandatory grounds are firm reasons for eviction, while discretionary grounds require letting agents and landlords to provide justification and proof for eviction.

 Landlords can issue a Section 8 notice at any point during a tenancy unless the grounds specifically state otherwise.
 The ground requiring the longest notice period applies if multiple grounds are mentioned.

-If a mandatory ground is proven, the court must grant possession to the landlord.
+Grounds 1 to 8 are mandatory and are used in cases of serious breaches or misconduct.
+This means that if a mandatory ground is proven, the court must grant a possession order to the landlord.
 The notice periods for these grounds can range from two weeks to four months.

 These grounds are: